nextstrain/fauna/README.md

 *Definition: The animals of a given region or period considered as a whole.
 Also, prophetic Roman deity.*

-The fauna database stores viral sequences and serological data in [rethinkdb](RETHINKDB.md).
-The current database and scripts is designed around influenza and Zika viruses.
+The fauna database stores viral sequences and serological data in [RethinkDB](RETHINKDB.md).
+The current database and scripts are designed around influenza, Ebola and Zika viruses, but with the intention of provided a general purpose tool.

+_Note: In most cases, it will be easier to pass augur a self-prepared FASTA file than to use fauna with the overhead of launching a RethinkDB instance.
+If you are new to Nextstrain, we suggest you skip fauna and proceed to directly to augur._

 ### vdb